 More often than not basements reside “below the water table”.
 This means they are vulnerable to hydrostatic pressure caused by water in the ground that surrounds them.
 This pressure caused by water against the floor and wall of the basement will often lead to cracks, leaks and eventually damp problems.

-There are a myriad of different basement waterproofing options and the right one for your project will vary.
+Deciding on the best basement damp proofing method will be dependent on the requirements of the job at hand, there are a myriad of different basement waterproofing options and the right one for your project will vary.
 The most common basement waterproofing job we do on a domestic level involves the installation of modern “water management” systems that use a system of wall membranes, drainage and sump pumps to collect and remove water from your basement without effecting the habitability of the space.
 This is a popular retro-fit solution for basement conversions and basement flats.

 Peter Cox also offer more traditional cementitious solutions otherwise known as basement tanking, along with integrated waterproofing for new build properties and construction projects.